 La Mariscal, on the other hand, looks like the 21st century vomited on concrete.
 Full of karaoke joints, some dodgy clubs and bars, lots of gringo-centric restaurants and more than a few dodgy characters, it's noisy and ugly.
 However, for those wanting a proper night out, some western food or cool coffee shops, it's the place to be.

-We chose to stay in the Old Town and take taxis ($3-4) to La Mariscal, and were very happy with the choice.
+We chose to stay in the Old Town (at The Secret Garden Hostel) and take taxis ($3-4) to La Mariscal, and were very happy with the choice.

 #2 – lunches are cheap and filling

 On our budget, eating out is often a luxury.
 However, in Quito we treated ourselves to lunch out most days.
 This is because almost every local restaurant offers an 'almuerzo' deal: a starter of hearty soup followed by a plate of rice, beans or lentils, fried plantains, salad and your choice of meat or fish.
 A fresh juice is also thrown in.

 At around $2 per person, it makes lunch out the sensible and economical option!